 |Panasonic GM1 (⇒ lft | rgt)||Four Thirds||15.8||4592||3448||1080/60i||22.3||11.7||660||66|

 Many modern cameras are not only capable of taking still images, but also of capturing video footage.
-Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the GX8 provides a better video resolution than the GX7.
+Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, but the GX8 provides a better video resolution than the GX7.
 It can shoot movie footage at 4K/30p, while the GX7 is limited to 1080/60p.

-Apart from body and sensor, cameras can and do differ across a variety of features.
+Apart from body and sensor, cameras can and do differ across a range of features.
 The two cameras under consideration are similar with respect to both having an electronic viewfinder.
 However, the one in the GX7 offers a higher resolution than the one in the GX8 (2760k vs 2360k dots).
-The adjacent table lists some of the other core features of the Panasonic GX7 and Panasonic GX8 along with similar information for a selection of comparators.
-If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.
+The following table reports on some other key feature differences and similarities of the Panasonic GX7, the Panasonic GX8, and comparable cameras.
+If needed, the dpreview camera hub, for example, contains further detail on the cameras' specs.

 |Panasonic GX7 (⇒ rgt)||2760||no||3.0||1040||tilting||YES||8000||5.0||7||YES|